 How to Season Turkey

 Seasoning poultry is a must, even if you’re brining it.
 Don’t miss out on all the delicious flavors by skipping this step.
 Classic turkey seasonings are made from herbs and spices.
 These are the same common flavors that make chicken taste flavorful, too.
 Some brands sell bottles of dried herb seasoning blends but you can make your own at home.
 I like rosemary, black pepper, salt, basil, and sage.
-Other regular flavors include thyme, oregano, paprika, and tarragon.
+Other regular flavors include fresh herbs like fresh thyme, oregano, paprika, and tarragon.
+Others like to use fresh lemon, lemon zest, bay leaves, or celery.

 Since the meat of the turkey is protected with a layer of skin, you’ll want to prepare a spot in the kitchen to fully work the rub in under the skin.
 Simply put, take a knife a make a few gentle cuts near the edges then reach your hand in between the layers to spread the rub.